cryptNG/cryptng/README.md

 ## FAQs ##

+### Why are you not installing stuff on your machines locally?
+Why aliases? ###
+We work on multiple projects at once, some of them need different versions of packages and tools.
+We would rather like to not see any cross-pollution between packages and tools that we use.
+Since docker packs anything a tool needs neatly together and also manages dependencies independently, it's the cleanest way to run stuff without creating lots of rubbish to clean up later.

 ### Why did you build blockscout (docker-image) from scratch? ###
 docker images of the latest alpine version (3.14>=)